-- 3.3.
-The Contractor shall ensure the Department is provided with access that includes but is not limited to: - 3.3.1.
-Data - 3.3.2.
+- The Contractor shall ensure the/Department is provided with access that 3.3. includes but is not limited to: - 331 Data - 3,3.2.
 Financial Records - 3.3.3.
 Scheduled access to Contractor work sites/locations/work spaces and associated facilities. - 3.3.4.
 Unannounced access to Contractor work sites/locations/work spaces and associated facilities. - 3.3.5.
 Scheduled phone access to Contractor principals and staff - 3.3.6.
 Timely unscheduled phone response by Contractor principals and staff.

-4. Staffing
+Staffing 4.

-- 4.1.
-The Contractor shall provide qualified staff, approved by the Department, to provide the scope of work. - 4.2.
-The Contractor shall ensure that the minimum staff qualifications are as follows: - 4.2.1.
+- The Contractor shall provide qualified staff, approved by the Department, 4.1. to provide the scope of work. - The Contractor shall ensure that the minimum staff qualifications are as 4.2. follows: - 4.2.1.
 Education: Bachelor's degree is preferred, or an Associate's degree, which the field of study in either degree aligns with the qualifications and interpersonal skills in Sections 4.2.5 and 4.2.6 respectively. - 4.2.2.
 At least two years experience with: - 4.2.2.1.
 Information, referral and assistance and resource database experience - 4.2.2.2.
 Developing and providing training. - 4.2.2.3.
 Non-profit and human service delivery preferred. - 4.2.3.
 License/Certification: Valid Driver's license and/or transportations with liability coverage as required by state laws for frequent travel throughout the state. - 4.2.4.
-CRS Certified Referral Specialist (CRS) Certification, within nine(6) months of the contract effective date. - 4.2.5.
+CRS Certified Referral Specialist (CRS) Certification, within nine (6) months of the contract effective date. - 4.2.5.
 Preferred Qualifications: - 4.2.5.1.
 Proficient in Microsoft Office Suite (Word, Excel, PowerPoint, and Outlook); - 4.2.5.2.
 Excellent writing and computer skills; - 4.2.5.3.
-Possess a set of skills including, but not limited to, conflict resolution, change management, process
+Possess a set of skills including, but not limited to, process management, conflict resolution, change improvement, innovation and awareness of the need to carefully manage scarce resources;

-RFA-2018-OHS-01-REFER-01 Granite United Way Exhibit A
+RFA-2018-OHS-01-REFER-01 Granite United Way

+Exhibit A